iamclint/Zeal/README.md

   - `/map marker` clears the marker
   - `/map 0` is a shortcut for clearing the marker

+#### Map font
+The map supports selecting a "spritefont" formatted bitmap font file.
+A few sizes of arial font are included with Zeal and are located in uifiles/zeal/fonts.
+See the zeal/bitmap_font.cpp file for notes on how to generate new fonts.
+The default font is `default.spritefont`, and this file can be overwritten (not recommended) or the command examples below can be used to select and set a specific file as the persistent font.

+* Command examples:
+  - `/map font arial_10` changes the current map font to Arial size 10
+  - `/map save_ini` saves all current map settings (including font) to eqclient.ini

 #### Map points of interest (poi), labels, and search
 The map supports listing the available points of interest and adding them as labels to the map.

-Note that DirectX rendering of text is slow and this is unoptimized, so using the all setting for the labels can have a significant framerate impact (use keybind to toggle on and off).
+Note that some maps have many points of interest, so the all setting for the labels can clutter up the map even in zoom.
+The keybind to toggle through the label modes is recommended.

 * UI combobox for setting the labels mode (off, summary, all)
 * Key bind: "Toggle Map Labels" - toggles through the labels modes